 A: If the course is on the UG transcript, then students should submit a request for exception form to the Office of Academic Advising.

 If the course is on the graduate transcript, it is not possible to request a late change of grading basis.
 All other requests are made via the Student Services Center.
+To request an enrollment change on your graduate transcript, visit the eForms portal on Axess and search for Enrollment Change Petition - GR.

 If the request involved two linked requests for exceptions where a course in question one is on the GR transcript and another is on the UG transcript, work with a coterm advisor in Academic Advising.
 These will be reviewed together by an ad hoc committee.